publiccodenet/publiccode.net/README.md

 # Homepage at [publiccode.net](https://publiccode.net)

 This website is the homepage for the Foundation for Public Code.
-It is a portal to the content that the Foundation for Public Code has to offer.
+It is where we introduce and explain ourselves to the outside world next to being a portal to the content that the Foundation for Public Code has to offer.

 ## Installing